Skip to main content

 };

 Hopefully this example makes sense!
-To solidify that this works, let's try creating 3 different buttons in our App.js that all say different things, but all use our improved Button component.
+To solidify that this works, let's try creating 3 different buttons in our App.js that all say different things, but all using our improved Button component.
 While we're doing so, let's clean up our App component a bit.

 return (